itsthistim/itsthistim/README.md

-## Hi, I'm Tim
+1## Hi, I'm Tim

 ### About me
--   💼 Commissioning Engineer IT
+-   🎓 Studying Software Engineering
 -   🪐 I love trying out new technologies and building cool stuff in my free time.
 -   🔗 Learn more about me over at <https://thistim.me/>!